sunny/actor/README.md

 ### Play conditions

-Some actors in a play can be called conditionaly:
+Actors in a play can be called conditionally:

 ```rb
 class PlaceOrder < Actor